 But what if your rooms aren’t perfect rectangles or squares?
 No problem!
 You can divide them into separate sections to get an even more precise measurement.
 Here is a nifty room-size calculator to help you out.

-Now comes the trickier part – calculating the AC BTUs.
-You’ll want to multiply your home’s total area by 20 to find the BTU requirement.
+Now comes the trickier part—calculating the AC BTUs.
+You will want to multiply your home’s total area by 20 to find the BTU requirement.
 The general rule of thumb is that you need 20 BTUs for every square foot of space.

 To get the base BTU load requirement, multiply the total square footage by 20.
 For example, a 1000 sq. ft. home would require a base BTU load of 20,000 (20 x 1000).

-Note: Keep in mind that some AC manufacturers may suggest multiplying the square footage by 25, so it’s always a good idea to double-check before doing the calculations.
+Note: Some AC manufacturers suggest multiplying the square footage by 25, so it’s always a good idea to double-check before doing the calculations.

 Home Size |